Last updated on October 17th, 2025

 There was very limited space in the United Church Bathurst Street, where the congregation started, so on June 1, 1957, the congregation moved to rent space at Redeemer Lutheran Church, 1691 Bloor St West, near Keele Street (at Indian Road).
 In January 1959, Pastor Karl Wulf, MLC’s first pastor, followed the call to the First Lutheran Church, on Bond St.

-In February 1959, Pastor Otto Winter started in the MLC.
-With him, the congregation succeeded in purchasing its own building in Mimico (South Etobicoke), 2379 Lake Shore Boulevard West.
+regation succeeded in purchasing its own building in Mimico (South Etobicoke), 2379 Lake Shore Boulevard West.
 On the 15th of April, 1962, MLC celebrated a first festive service in its church, after having done extensive renovation works.
-In autumn 1962, the new organ was consecrated.
+In autumn 1962, the new organ purchased by the Women’s Group, was consecrated.

-In April 1964, Pastor Winter followed the call to serve in the German Seamen’s in New York.
+In April 1964, Pastor Otto Winter followed the call to serve in the German Seamen’s in New York.

 On June 7, 1964, Pastor E. W. Schwantes was installed by the synodical President, Rev. Dr. John H. Reble.

-In 1970, a day care centre was been established on the initiative of Pastor Eberhard W. Schwantes in the adjacent building 5 Superior for 21 children.
+In 1970, a day care centre was been established on the initiative of Pastor Eberhard W. Schwantes in the adjacent building 5 Superior Ave, Toronto, for 21 children.
 This was, from the very start, intended to be a social institution for the district of South Etobicoke, as in the surrounding area of the church there lived numerous families in need and single parents.
 The congregational members of the Martin Luther Church put forth much effort, time and again, with love and dedication.
 Meals for the children were cooked by the ladies of the church.

 Craftsmen’s skills were needed for building alterations and extensions.
 Over the years considerable extensions of the program took place.
 The two-storey-extension with pastor’s office and meeting rooms was consecrated in June 1982.
 On October 18, 1992, the new, largely expanded main entrance was celebrated in a service, presided by Bishop Dr. W. Huras.
+Renovation in 2024.

 Pastor Eberhard W. Schwantes, who served the MLC for 35 years, expressed what the church meant to many: “For me, the congregation meant always also family, and therefore, a lasting bond and responsibility.
 The family that is under God’s word, grants protection against the outside world, it is a refuge where one is safe, where one finds community and comfort.”

 In December 2000, Pastor Stefan Wolf was installed, following a contract between MLC, Eastern Synod and EKD/Germany which had commissioned him.
 For the 50th anniversary in 2005, beautiful stained glass windows were installed, thanks to generous donations of many members.
 In August 2007, Pastor Alexander Mielke started to serve as pastor, commissioned by EKD as well.
+In August 2013, Pastor Christian Ceconi began serving and in August 2021, Pastor Annika Klappert started to serve as pastor, again all commissioned by EKD.

 Today, MLC has more than 300 members.
 For more than sixty years, they have been a bilingual Lutheran congregation, nowadays with church services in English at 9:45 a.m. and in German at 11:00 a.m.
 Once a month they conduct a bilingual German-English Service for celebrating the fellowship of both parts of our congregation.

 We have a radio devotion every Sunday in German on the multicultural radio station AM 530.
-We have continually supported the food bank of the Wesley Mimico United Church, the Canadian Foodgrains Bank among other missional projects.
+We have continually supported the food bank of the Wesley Mimico United Church, the Canadian Foodgrains Bank, among other missional projects.

 Our Pastors:

-Our Vicars and Interns:
+Our Interim-Pastors, Vicars and Interns:

 Our Pastor Biographies

-Otto Winter (April 26, 1912 – December 16, 1983)
+Otto Winter (April 26, 1912 – December 16, 1983, aged 71)

 Pastor Winter was born in Mösin, Germany.
 He was educated at the Kropp Seminary in Germany and the Lutheran College and Seminary in Saskatoon, Saskatchewan, Canada.
-After graduation in 1934 he was ordained and served the following congregations: St. Peter’s, Bashaw, Alberta 1934-1939; Trinity, Thalberg, Manitoba 1939-1946; St. John’s, Winnipeg, Manitoba 1946-1955; St. Peter’s, Zurich, Ontario 1955-1959; Martin Luther, Toronto, Ontario 1959-1964; and, Seaman’s Chaplain in New York 1964-1977 from where he retired.
+After graduation in 1934 he was ordained and served the following congregations: St. Peter’s, Bashaw, Alberta 1934-1939; Trinity, Thalberg, Manitoba 1939-1946; St. John’s, Winnipeg, Manitoba 1946-1955; St. Peter’s, Zurich, Ontario 1955-1959; Martin Luther Ev.
+Lutheran Church, Toronto, Ontario 1959-1964; and, Seaman’s Chaplain in New York 1964-1977 from where he retired.